 Terms of Reference

-• To oversee and set the strategic direction for Foundation training in HENW, in line with national standards set by the GMC, Health Education England.
-(HEE) and by the UK Foundation Programme Office (UKFPO).
+• To oversee and set the strategic direction for foundation training in NHS England - North West in line with national standards set by the GMC, NHS England and the UK Foundation Programme Office (UKFPO).

-• To develop relationships with the University of Manchester, University of Liverpool and University of Lancaster.
+• To develop relationships with the University of Manchester, University of Liverpool, Lancaster University, University of Lancashire and Edge Hill University.

-• To quality assure the delivery of Foundation training across the school in line with GMC standards and HENW requirements.
+• To quality assure the delivery of Foundation training across the school in line with GMC standards and NHS England North West requirements.

 • To facilitate opportunities to address the UK’s evolving healthcare landscape and better prepare the future workforce in obtaining the right skills and competences to provide care for the ‘whole patient.’